-Heat the butter on a low to medium setting in a saucepan.
+Heat the margarine on a low to medium setting in a saucepan.
 Add the onions and curry powder, cook for 2-3 minutes until soft.

 Now add the parsnip and celery to the pan and cook for 5-6 minutes, stirring regularly.
 Add the pear thereafter.

 Pour the vegetable stock into the pan and bring to the boil.
 Reduce the heat and simmer for 35-40 minutes.